skellis46/slipbox/improvisation and the threshold of the self.md

 – Lisa Nelson [in @despain-2014-landscape p.39]

-In _Losing Oneself_ authentic movement was practiced by expert dance professionals Katye Coe and me.
-I say expert because it connects the work to research by philosopher (and former ballet dancer) Barbara Montero that examines the role of thinking in expert performance.
-For Montero an expert is a professional-level practitioner developed through long deliberate practice who is actively trying to improve:

-In this work with Katye, as each of us was dancing, we were not making something; we were dancing and being danced, and as we did this we passed backwards and forwards across what I am calling the threshold of the self.
+In _Losing Oneself_ authentic movement was practiced by experienced dance professionals Katye Coe and me.
+As each of us was dancing, we were not making something; we were dancing and being danced, and as we did this we passed backwards and forwards across what I am calling the threshold of the self.

-- Gallagher, S., & Varga, S. (2020).
-Meshed Architecture of Performance as a Model of Situated Cognition.
-Frontiers in Psychology, 11. https://doi.org/10.3389/fpsyg.2020.02140 -- tricky the extent to which what KC and I were doing as to whether or not to label it as a 'skill'? -- so much of this research is on skilled performance -- goal oriented vs autotelic are different distinctions.
-And this sends the research into quite distinct fields or trajectories.
-"Just because skillful action is usually pre-reflective, it does not have to be mindless” (Sutton et al., 2011, p.
-95). -- in Gallagher and Varga above (p.)

 for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

 But what kind of activity is AM? a skill? a practice?
 Are some people _better_ or more skilled at it?
 How might it be a different kind of skilled activity than those studied by Montero (including dancing)?
 What kinds of activities does AM most have in common?